-Dr. Stephen "David" Hall is a family therapist and mental health counselor who is the Clinic Director of Haven Counseling Center, which he founded as "Haven Family Psychiatry" in 2015.
-Dr. Hall’s therapeutic experience is in working with professionals, teenagers, college students, families, and couples with issues such as personal identity, career counseling, sexual health, family communication, spiritual/faith concerns, and anxiety.
+Dr. Stephen "David" Hall is an applied psychologist, teacher, and counselor/psychotherapist, who serves as the Clinic Director of Haven Counseling Center, which he founded as "Haven Family Psychiatry" in 2015.
+Dr. Hall’s therapeutic experience is in working with professionals, teenagers, college students, families, and couples; who navigating issues around personal identity, career counseling, sexual health, family communication, spiritual/faith concerns, and anxiety.
 His expertise is in the therapeutic use of story, imagery, and metaphor as ways to help people see their lives and new solutions.
 Dr. Hall also provides clinical supervision for post-graduates seeking LPC-MHSP and/or LMFT licensure in Tennessee.

 Professionally, Dr. Hall holds dual licenses in Tennessee as a Licensed Marital and Family Therapist (LMFT) and as a Licensed Professional Counselor-Mental Health Service Provider-Approved Supervisor (LPC-MHSP-AS).
 He is an Approved Supervisor (AS) under the American Association for Marriage and Family Therapy (AAMFT Approved Supervisor), a certified sex therapist (CST) under the American Board of Christian Sex Therapists, a national certified counselor (NCC) under the National Board for Certified Counselors, and earned a certificate in substance abuse disorders from the University of Wisconsin-Madison.
 He has also done therapeutic training under the American Society of Clinical Hypnosis (ASCH).